 Meningitis vaccination required for TSU students

 Beginning January 1, 2012, all students attending the university for the first time and any student returning to the university following a break in enrollment, of at least one fall or spring semester, will be required to have the meningitis vaccination or an approved exemption prior to attending classes.
 To meet the immunization requirement, the student must provide proof of vaccination against bacterial meningitis during the five year period preceding and at least 10 days prior to the first day of classes.
-Students are also encouraged to consult with a physician about the need for the immunization against bacterial meningitis to prevent the disease.
+Texas Southern University follows the guidelines of the Center for Disease and Control (CDC) and the American College Health Association (ACHA) , which recommends that students be current with all immunizations.
+Students are encouraged to consult with a physician about the need for the immunization against bacterial meningitis to prevent the disease.

-A student is not required to submit evidence of receiving the vaccination against bacterial meningitis or evidence of receiving the booster if:
+A student is not required to submit evidence of vaccination against bacterial meningitis or the booster if: